MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/case-study-using-the-stabilization-plane-to-reduce-holographic-turbulence.md

 ---
-title: Case study - Using the stabilization plane to reduce holographic turbulence
+title: Case study - Using the stabilization plane
 description: Using the stabilization plane to reduce holographic turbulence
 author: bstrukus
 ms.author: bestruku